maswanwick/turbo-octo-telegram/README.md

 :white_check_mark: **Example**
 ```
 # This file is managed by the cwxtiauto_example Chef cookbook and manual changes will be erased on the next chef-client run
-# More information on  this  cookbook can be found at https: //github.cerner.com/CWxAutomation/cwxtiauto_example
+# More information on this cookbook can be found at https://github.cerner.com/CWxAutomation/cwxtiauto_example
 ```

 ### Behavior